-Fluffy marshmallow frosting sandwiched between soft and chewy red velvet cookies – perfect for Valentines Day!
+Fluffy marshmallow frosting between soft and chewy red velvet cookies to make Red Velvet Sandwich Cookies – perfect for Valentines Day!

 Big Valentines Day plans??
 Anyone??
 Our plans include staying in and spending a little two on two time – the twins are invited on our VDay date.
 We sort of used up our babysitter cards on celebrating our anniversary.
 But to be honest, we never go out for Valentines Day.
 We did the very first time, a month after we started dating and I may or may not have given him a large stuffed fuzzy red dog which, by the way we still have.
 (Awwwwww.)